You’ll enjoy a full range of well-developed public services, in some respects world-leading.

 Our education system is world ranked, as are our health and welfare systems (see the separate sections).

-Our postal service is world class, our international airline Air New Zealand was voted 2012 Airline of the Year by Air Transport World and over 86% of us use the Internet, slightly more than in the UK or Germany.
+Our postal service is world class, our international airline Air New Zealand was voted 2012 Airline of the Year by Air Transport World (and won Best Premium Economy Class Seat at Skytrax 2013) and 88% of us use the Internet, more than in the UK, Germany or USA.

-New Zealanders frequently travel by domestic air transport.
+New Zealanders also frequently travel using domestic air transport.
 Airports make every part of the country accessible, from Kaitaia Airport in the far north to Ryan’s Creek Aerodrome on Stewart Island.
 One way tickets between the main centres can cost as little as NZ$59.

 Public bus services connect most cities and towns and there are some rail services between main centres, which generally provide a great way to see some of New Zealand’s most spectacular scenery.